jose-83/testing-trello-testng/README.md

 # Trello Testing with Testng

 This project provides a framework for testing functionalities of Trello.
 It contains a few selenium tests and uses Maven as a build tool.

+## Testng

+Version 6.8.21 has been used here which is compatible with Intellij Idea version 14.
+For other versions or other IDE try newer version of Testng from: http://mvnrepository.com/artifact/org.testng/testng

 ## Getting Started